Skip to main content

 • Check if API keys are configured correctly

-• Check that the server is installed in the correct workspace
+• Check that the connection is installed in the correct workspace

 • Verify the API key is valid